Breast Augmentation in Calgary AB

-One of the most frequently performed cosmetic surgery procedures, breast augmentation (breast enlargement) can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.
-Women may elect to undergo breast augmentation for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy or surgery.
-The procedure may be combined with others such as a breast lift for more satisfying results.
+Breast augmentation is one of the most frequently performed cosmetic surgery procedures.
+Also referred to as breast enlargement or Augmentation Mammoplasty, breast augmentation surgery can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of breast implants.
+Women may elect to undergo breast augmentation surgery for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy or surgery.

-Breast implants are cohesive gel implants that are placed behind each breast, underneath either breast tissue or the chest wall muscle.
-The procedure lasts one to two hours and is typically performed with general anesthesia, although local anesthesia combined with a sedative is also possible.
-After breast enlargement surgery the patient’s bustline may be increased by one or more cup sizes.
+Breast implants are cohesive gel implants that are placed behind each breast, underneath the chest wall muscle.
+The procedure lasts one to two hours and is performed with general anesthesia.
+After breast augmentation surgery, the patient’s bustline may be increased by one or more cup sizes.

-Incisions can be made in inconspicuous places on the breast to minimize scar visibility (in the armpit, in the crease on the underside of the breast, or around the areola, the dark skin around the nipple).
+Incisions can be made in inconspicuous places on the breast to minimize scar visibility (in the crease on the underside of the breast, or around the areola, the dark skin around the nipple).
 Dr. Frank prefers the incision around the bottom part of the nipple, due to the fact the scar hides the best and gives Dr. Frank the best access to perform the surgery.
-The breast is then lifted, creating a pocket into which the implant is inserted.
+The breast is then lifted, creating a pocket into which the breast implants are inserted.

 Placement behind the chest wall muscle offers a few advantages over placement beneath the breast tissue only.
 These include reduced risk of capsular contracture (post-operative tightening around the implant) and less interference with mammogram examinations.
 Most patients are quite surprised at how little pain they are in following the surgery, and often equate the pain they feel to that of an intense chest workout.